ForEvolve/forevolve.github.io/_posts/en/2017-08-22-design-patterns-web-api-service-and-repository-part-4.md

 > **Why throw NotSupportedException?**
 >
-> I throw a `NotSupportedException` because our component does not support the operations (yet).
+> I throw a `NotSupportedException` because the component does not support the operations (yet).
 >
 > I could have omitted the `CreateAsync`, `UpdateAsync` and `DeleteAsync` methods from the interface.
-> But the day that I want to move my clans to a real database, I would have to change my `IClanService` interface, which could break other parts of the system, especially if there are external references on the assembly.
+> But the day that I want to move my clans to a real database (which should happen one day or another), I would have to change my `IClanService` interface, which could break other parts of the system.
+> This is especially true if there are external references on the assembly (in another scenario).
 > Of course, in this demo project we can easily assess the consequences of such modifications, but in a real project, this can quickly become harder.
 >
 > I could also have implemented the full Clans API (in the `ClansController`) exposing all CRUD operations.
 > In this case, the `NotSupportedException` would have told the consumers that the service does not (yet) support that operation.
+>
+> As a last note on this, usually, you do not want additional operations and unnecessary code, you want to keep your system to what is necessary and only to that.
+> Adding functionalities that are not used only add to the project maintenance cost.

 ---

-**All of that, in code, looks like this:**
+**All of these expectations in code looks like this:**

 ``` csharp
 namespace ForEvolve.Blog.Samples.NinjaApi.Services